k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

  1. CLIENT_ID + CLIENT_SECRET + TENANT
  2. USE_MANAGED_IDENTITY_AUTH + CLIENT_ID + RESOURCE_ID
  3. CLIENT_ID + USER_NAME + PASSWORD + TENANT_ID
- 4. When Fabric is hosted on an Azure server or when the Azure [CLI](https://learn.microsoft.com/en-us/cli/azure/) agent is installed and activated, Fabric is considered to be authenticated, without providing further authentication credentials.
+ 4. When Fabric is hosted on an Azure server, or when the Azure [CLI](https://learn.microsoft.com/en-us/cli/azure/) agent is installed and activated, Fabric is considered to be authenticated without providing further authentication credentials.

 Section name: [encryption_azure_sm]

-- KEY_VAULT_NAME - this property is required for any one of the above 4 authentication methods.
+- KEY_VAULT_NAME - this property is required for any of the above 4 authentication methods.
 - CLIENT_ID
 - CLIENT_SECRET
 - TENANT_ID